knewplay/book-programming-essential/1. Terminal/Terminal_1.md

 # The Importance of the Terminal

+The terminal is a tool that allows you to interact with a computer using text-based commands.
+Everyone from software developers, to cybersecurity experts, to robotics engineers use the terminal on a daily basis, making this an invaluable tool forWhether you're interested in coding, cybersecurity, or robotics, learning how to use the terminal is a valuable skill that will help you in your technology career.

 LET READER KNOW THAT TERMINAL IS IMPORTANT.
 MENTION INTERESTING HISTORICAL EVENT.
 MORE STORIES FOR GENERAL KNOWLEDGE